 GTA teacher arrested on allegations of sexual relationship with former student

 Jan.
-30—TRAVERSE CITY — A Grand Traverse Academy teacher was taken into police custody following allegations of a past relationship with a student at another school, according to local law enforcement.
+31—TRAVERSE CITY — A Grand Traverse Academy teacher was taken into police custody following allegations of a past relationship with a student at another school, according to local law enforcement.

 John Dirk Vanpatten, 51, was arrested on school property before 12 p.m. on Monday morning by Grand Traverse County Sheriff's Office deputies and detectives, according to Investigative Services Division Capt.
 Chris Clark.